drkrillo/docs/creator/sdk7/interactivity/npc-avatars.md

 Display an avatar as an entity in a scene.

+{% hint style="info" %}
+**💡 Tip**: Try the [NPC Toolkit library](https://github.com/decentraland-scenes/dcl-npc-toolkit) for an easier experience dealing with NPCs, especially if you need to interact via a conversation tree.
+{% endhint %}

 ### Create an avatar

 The following snippet creates an avatar with random wearables and body shape, and name "NPC".